November 2016 Volume 3, Issue 2November 03, 2016

-The foods we eat have a significant impact on our health, which is the basic tenant behind BMC’s Demonstration Kitchen.
-The Demonstration Kitchen has become a widely recognized resource for teaching healthy cooking to BMC patients.
-Now, as part of BMC’s clinical campus redesign, the Demonstration Kitchen has moved to a bigger space in the new Yawkey building cafeteria to cater to a larger number of patients, visitors and staff.
+The foods we eat have a significant impact on our health, which is the basic tenant behind The Teaching Kitchen.
+The Teaching Kitchen has become a widely recognized resource for teaching healthy cooking to BMC patients.
+Now, as part of BMC’s clinical campus redesign, The Teaching Kitchen has moved to a bigger space in the new Yawkey building cafeteria to cater to a larger number of patients, visitors and staff.

 Patients will have access five days a week to cooking classes that target specific diagnoses and conditions including diabetes, cardiac health, cancer care, and weight management.
 Classes for children and teens have also been added to teach patients in BMC’s pediatric cardiology and weight management programs the importance of good nutrition.

-“Exposure is one of the biggest benefits of the new kitchen,” said Tracey Burg, RD, head chef of the Demonstration Kitchen.
+“Exposure is one of the biggest benefits of the new kitchen,” said Tracey Burg, RD, head chef of The Teaching Kitchen.
 “We’re now in a space that is inviting and extremely visible on campus.
 We’ve also listened to our patients’ feedback and tailored our programming to reflect their needs, as well as added some fun elements for our staff.”